azurestandard/azure-angular-providers/README.md

 * `drop`, the drop to which the customer wants the order delivered.
 * `stop`, the stop on which the customer's order will be delivered.

+The `AzureOrder` factory also adds the following properties to each `OrderLine` instance:

+* `total-quantity-ordered`, the sum of `quantity-ordered` across all order-lines of the same `packaged-product`.
+* `total-quantity-shipped`, the sum of `quantity-shipped` across all order-lines of the same `packaged-product`.

 AzureOrders
 ===========